 “My role as Filwood Tree Champion was to leaflet Filwood Broadway regarding this scheme and liaise on the day…”

-Trees planted include a silver birch, a holly and an atsura – which has autumnal colour and gives off a scent of ‘burnt sugar’.
+Trees planted include a Himalayan birch, a holly and a katsura – which has autumnal colour and gives off a scent of ‘burnt sugar’.

 The different types have been selected as they have smaller leaves, so they won’t block out large amounts of sunlight and shallower roots to not cause subsidence.